IntersectMBO/plutus/notes/plutus-core/Bytestrings.md

 ### Current bytestring support in PLC

-Plutus Core currently has a built-in bytestring type and provides the following
+Plutus Core currently provides the following operations for its built-in bytestring type:
-operations:

    * `concatenate`
    * `equalsByteString`